WELCOME to Green School's Educating for Sustainability Online Course.

 Assessment is the process of gathering information, sharing what we know, what we can do, and how we think and process.
 In this course, assessment will be ongoing through your responses to the prompts in the modules and feedback from your mentor.
 Self reflection and engagement with your peers are fundamental assessments that will support your success.

 The more we engage with each other, the more we will get out of the course.
 Your peers in the course are also your mentors.
+These are your new colleagues and friends!
 Discussions are meant to be limited to one or two paragraphs in length, in order to keep dialogue flowing with our thoughtful responses.

 For video discussions, we use an app called Flipgrid.
 The first time that you leave a video response, it will ask for your email address.
 After that, you will only need to put your name or initials with each reply.
 Flipgrid video discussions will send you to an external webpage, but you will easily make your way back to teachable with one click.

 Three of the modules include a reflective practice exercise which is available as a download, and is completed in a google form.
-It will be read by your facilitator who will give you feedback via email.
+It will be read by your facilitator who will give you feedback via email and/or in person at orientation.
 Please take the time to reflect deeply on what you are learning and experiencing.
 It is important that you engage in this process for your own personal growth.

 When you enroll in the course, please take the time to add a photo of yourself in the Teachable platform.
 Our discussion board is a lot mvore fun when we can see an image of each other for each comment.